evrythng/evrythng-c-library/README.md

 ## Requirements

-In order to compile library and run tests you should have the following software installed:
+In order to compile library and run tests you should:

+1. have the following software installed:

 * Standart GCC toolchain
 * make
 * CMake
-* Mosquitto MQTT broker running on a local machine with default settings.
 * libssl-dev

 The library was build and tested using the following versions of software: